prabinrath/armbot_nav/readme.md

 ```
 roslaunch armbot_nav rrt_explore.launch
 ```
 This will start the `rrt_exploration` node.
-Please follow the start exploration tutorial [here](http://wiki.ros.org/rrt_exploration/Tutorials/singleRobot) to start the autonomous exploration.
+Please follow the tutorial [here](http://wiki.ros.org/rrt_exploration/Tutorials/singleRobot) to start the autonomous exploration.
 It involves publishing 5 points in a particular sequence to the `rrt_exploration` node using the `Publish Point` button on RViz.
 With a successful initiation the robot should start exploring the environment autonomously and the same will be visualized on both Gazebo and RViz.